 OH MY GOD, Ahava.
 You’re giving us something else to do?
 STOP.

 I’m not saying do it today.
 But the next time you’re writing or creating for your audiences, stop and think about how many decision makers there are in your customers’ journeys.
 Add in more questions.
-Create more content or repurpose the content you already have.
-Think about how different formats appeal to different types of people.
-Use our content types generator to find what will work for your audiences.
+You don’t need to start from scratch.
+Take the content you already have and rewrite it for the co-decision makers.
+Identify where they are getting their information and distribute your content there.
+It’s a small lift that can have a big impact.

 And just so you’re not dying of suspense, we got Tzophia the Acer Chromebook.
-For motivation, we told her a MacBook was in her future if she got excellent grades next year.
+For motivation, we told her a MacBook was in her future if she got excellent grades next year (and she did).

 Make good choices about your customer personas and their buying journeys.